Light

 Symptoms

-• Leaflets appearing lighter green than when the plant was purchased
+• Leaflets appearing noticeably lighter green than they did when the plant was purchased or first potted

-• In light deficiency: uniform pale color across all leaves; new leaves are as pale as old ones
+• In light deficiency: uniform paleness across the whole plant, with new leaves emerging just as pale as the older ones already there

 Causes